DARIAEngineering/dcaf_case_management/README.md

 Use 'Control + C' for both MongoDB and Rails to stop their servers from running.
 You can also stop MongoDB manually by killing the process running it.
 On a mac, open Activity Monitor and select 'mongoDB' under Process Name and then force it to quit by clicking the 'x' icon on the task bar above.

-#### Bonus Points
+#### Bonus Points / Optional stuff if you need to wrench on the SSO

-We use Google SSO for login, but setting it up requires a few more hoops to be jumped through.
+We can use Google SSO for login, but setting it up requires a few more hoops to jump through.
 You'll need to:

 * Obtain values for the following from @colinxfleming or @DarthHater
-* Add two environment variables to your .bash_profile (or whatever you use)
+* Add two lines variables to your .bash_profile (or whatever you use)
-    - GOOGLE_KEY (public key for Google SSO API)
+    - `export GOOGLE_KEY='(public key for Google SSO API)'`
-    - GOOGLE_SECRET (secret key for Google SSO API)
+    - `export GOOGLE_SECRET='(secret key for Google SSO API)'`

 Once you've done this, Sign In with Google functionality should start working for you.
+(We mock this in test environments, so you don't have to worry about that.)

 ### Cloud9